osohq/oso/docs/content/any/guides/policies/index.md

 allow("Zora", "read", "document-1")
 ```

+1. First, Oso matches the query name to the rule name (`allow`)
-Polar first matches the names (`allow`), then tries to match
-each of the arguments `("Zora", "read", "document-1")` with
+2. Then, Oso tries to match each of the arguments `("Zora", "read", "document-1")` with
 the parameters `(actor, "read", "document-1")`.
 These all succeed,
-but in two different ways: the string `"Zora"` matches the variable
+but in two different ways.
-`actor` by **binding** the variable to the string, while the latter
+    1. The string `"Zora"` matches the variable `actor` by **binding** the variable
+to the string.
-two arguments match the corresponding parameters by value (string)
+    2. `"read"` and `"document-1"` match the corresponding parameters by value
-equality.
+    (string) equality.

-This operation of either binding an unbound variable _or_
+The operation of either binding an unbound variable _or_
 comparing two values (of bound variables) is called
 [**unification**](https://en.wikipedia.org/wiki/Unification_(computer_science)).
 It happens implicitly when Polar matches query arguments